Susannah Israel: Personal life

-Israel and her husband, scientist and composer Ted King (Philadelphia, PA 1945-2001) met in the mid 70's, in San Francisco.
-They lived with their two daughters in the Mission district, Noe Valley, and the heart of their community was the Castro.
-In 1996 they moved across the Bay to the Vulcan Foundry Studios, a labyrinthine warehouse complex in Oakland, California.
-During the year 2001 Israel suffered two personal tragedies as first her mother, and then her husband died from cancer.
+Israel and her husband, scientist and composer Ted King (Philadelphia, PA 1945-2001) met in the mid 70's, in San Francisco where they lived with their two daughters in the Mission district, Noe Valley, and the heart of their community, The Castro.
+In 1996 they moved across the Bay to The Vulcan Foundry Studios, a labyrinthine warehouse complex in Oakland, California.
+In 2001, Israel suffered two personal tragedies as first her mother, and then her husband died from cancer.
 Israel took a step back from making art during this time, but eventually returned with sculptures that are deeply reflective, and even richer with layered narrative.

-Israel met her partner Bill Lassell (1965-2009, Lafayette, CA) through the Vulcan community, where they organized art, writing and community events together before falling in love and beginning an eight-year creative partnership.
-Lassell was a documentary filmmaker with a degree in sociology, a video camera and a keen intellect; he filmed at Archie Bray Foundation for the Ceramic Arts in Montana, Boise State in Idaho, College of Marin, Mendocino College, Sonoma Art Center, Richmond Art Center and many more, as the couple traveled the invitational lecture circuit.
+Israel met her partner Bill Lassell (1965-2009, Lafayette, CA) through The Vulcan community, where they organized art, writing and community events together before falling in love and beginning a long creative partnership.
+Lassell was a documentary filmmaker, filming at Archie Bray Foundation for the Ceramic Arts in Montana, Boise State in Idaho, College of Marin, Mendocino College, Sonoma Art Center, Richmond Art Center and many more, as the couple traveled the invitational lecture circuit.

 For Israel, Bill Lassell's sudden, unexpected death, though peaceful, was a devastating blow.
 Through grief and recovery, she was sustained by attending music rehearsal in the warehouse, and in 2011 she began playing and composing on keyboards.

 Education

-Israel graduated from a high school in the small village of Wappingers Falls, New York where she was awarded the Regents Honors Scholarship to Pratt Art Institute in New York City in 1972.
+Israel graduated from a high school in the small village of Wappingers Falls, New York, where she was awarded the Regents Honors Scholarship to Pratt Art Institute in New York City in 1972.
 In 1980, the artist completed the paramedic/EMT program at San Francisco General Hospital, and became one of the first three women paramedics in the City and County of San Francisco.
-A few years later, from 1983–1987, Israel attended San Francisco State University earning a Bachelor of Arts degree in Art & Chemistry, and then returned in 1997 to acquire her Master of Fine Arts degree in 2000.
+A few years later, from 1983 to 1987, Israel attended San Francisco State University earning a Bachelor of Arts degree in Art & Chemistry, and then returned in 1997 to acquire her Master of Fine Arts degree in 2000.
 While there, she studied with (among others) Stephen de Staebler, Joe Hawley, Candace Crockett, Paul Pratchenko, David Kuraoka, Paula Levine and Kathleen Hanna.

 Teaching career

 In the early 1970s, Israel began teaching art and ceramics.
-She created a ceramic arts program at the Cleveland Friends School, in Cleveland, Ohio, and taught there from 1973–1974.
-After moving to San Francisco in 1976, she worked with the Rainbow Collective Childcare Group, teaching art to children at Honey Sandwich.
+She created a ceramic arts program at the Cleveland Friends School, in Cleveland, Ohio, and taught there from 1973 to 1974 (nc).
+After moving to San Francisco in 1976, she worked with the Rainbow Collective Childcare Group, teaching art to children at Honey Sandwich (nc).

 In Fall 2000, Israel served as a one-term, full-time Sculpture and Ceramics teacher at California State University, Bakersfield.
-From 2002- 2018, she taught Ceramics and Sculpture at Laney College, where she also served as Art Department co-Chair; Israel taught Art History and Ceramic Sculpture at Merritt College from 2003–2018.
-Israel received a Distinguished faculty Service Award for her teaching as an adjunct Professor of Art at the Contra Costa Colleges from 2002–2006.
+From 2002- 2018, she taught Ceramics and Sculpture at Laney College, where she also served as Art Department co-Chair; Israel taught Art History and Ceramic Sculpture at Merritt College from 2003 to 2018.
+Israel received a Distinguished faculty Service Award for her teaching as an adjunct Professor of Art at the Contra Costa Colleges from 2002 to 2006.